jcarreira/cirrus-kv/README.md

 This library has been tested on Ubuntu >= 14.04.

-It compiles with g++ 6.2 and requires the C++17 features to compile.
+It has been tested with the following environment:
-Building the library requires the autotools.
-Install them on Ubuntu
+* Ubuntu 14.04
+* g++ 6.2 (needs C++17)
+* Boost
+* autotools

+You can install these with

-    $ sudo apt-get update && sudo apt-get install build-essential autoconf libtool
+    $ sudo apt-get update && sudo apt-get install build-essential autoconf libtool g++-6 libboost-all-dev

 Building
 ==========